akappel/akappel.github.io/_posts/2017-11-07-rpi-crosstool.md

 Hello, world!
 ```

 Congrats, now go out and make some kick-ass Rust applications for your Pi!
-Thanks for following along and please let me know if you have any questions, comments, or just found this helpful.
+Thanks for following along and please let me know (via email, GH issue, etc.) if you have any questions, comments, or just found this helpful.

 -Adrian